 - The motor won’t shut off - If after the door closes the motor simply won’t shut down you’ll need to get to the bottom of the problem quickly or your motor will burn out.
 In this case the limit switch might need adjustment.
 The limit switch tells the motor at what point the door is considered either open or closed.
 If the limits are set improperly the motor will keep running; in effect, spinning its wheels.
 A quick check of the owner’s manual should tell you what the ideal limits are and how to set them.
 If you need help don’t hesitate to call the best garage door repair in Loveland: A Better Garage Door.

-- The door doesn’t open when the weather gets cold - Sometimes when the weather in Boulder or Loveland or Broomfield gets really cold in winter time a door will simply refuse to open.
+- The door doesn’t open when the weather gets cold - Sometimes when the weather in Boulder, Loveland, Commerce City or Broomfield gets really cold in winter time a door will simply refuse to open.
 If this happens to you run through the check list of potential power source problems in #2 (above).
 If none of them are the issue there’s one more thing that could be causing the problem.
 If the rollers are frozen the motor may be sensing resistance and refusing to open the door.
 There should be a screw on the motor itself that will allow you to adjust the sensitivity of the opener.
-If this doesn’t do the trick call us for the number 1 garage door repair in Boulder, CO.
+If this doesn’t do the trick call us for the number 1 garage door repair in Commerce City, CO.

 - The door opens unevenly and stutters as it rises and falls - It may be that the motor itself is burning out.
 But it’s more likely that either one of your springs has snapped or that there is dirt, debris or some form of obstruction in one or both of the tracks.
 Look for the broken spring first and if they both look fine take a few minutes and inspect the tracks.
 All that may be required is a quick cleaning.